genesis-extensions/genesis/doc/reduce-traffic.md

 ## 3. Reduce maximum connections (`-maxconnections=<num>`)

 Reducing the maximum connected nodes to a minimum could be desirable if traffic limits are tiny.
-Keep in mind that safecash's trustless model works best if you are connected to a handful of nodes.
+Keep in mind that genesis's trustless model works best if you are connected to a handful of nodes.